HOW TO PLAY OMAHA HI-LO

 THE SHOWDOWN

-If there are still at least two people left in the game after the final round of betting, all the remaining players show their cards in the showdown, starting with the last player who bets, going clockwise around the table.
-If no one bets, then the closest active player to the left of the dealer button shows their cards first.
+If there are still at least two players in the game after the final betting round, all remaining players reveal their cards in the showdown, starting with the last person to place a bet and moving clockwise around the table.
+If no bets have been made, the closest active player to the left of the dealer button shows their cards first.

-The person with the best ‘high’ hand wins half the pot, while the player with the best ‘low’ hand wins the other half.
-If no cards qualify for the low hand, then the player with the best ‘high’ hand wins the entire pot like in a regular game of poker.
-The round ends and a new round starts immediately.
+The player with the best ‘high’ hand takes home half the pot, while the player with the best ‘low’ hand claims the other half.
+If no hands qualify for low, the player with the best ‘high’ hand wins the entire pot, just like in a standard poker game.
+Once this round concludes, there's no waiting around - a new one begins right away.

-Or, if Hi-Lo isn’t for you, we’ve got plenty of other poker games to whet your whistle.
+Hi-Lo not for you?
+Have we got plenty of other poker games to whet your whistle!
 Browse our poker games collection below to find out what kind of poker player you really are.
 A good one, hopefully.